 While these events were taking place in Thailand, troops of the 25th Army also landed farther to the south at Kota Bharu in Malaya.

-Once Thailand had been secured, the 15th Army's 143rd Regiment was moved to the north to replace the Imperial Guards Division, which headed south to join the 25th Army for the invasion of Malaya and conquest of Singapore.
+Once Thailand had been secured, the 15th Army's 143rd Regiment was moved to the north to replace the Imperial Guards Division, which then headed south to join the 25th Army for the invasion of Malaya and conquest of Singapore.
 The 15th Army moved to the positions from which it would undertake the Japanese 'B' (iii) invasion of Burma.

 Phibun’s decision to sign an armistice with Japan effectively ended Churchill’s hopes of forging an alliance with Thailand.
 Phibun also granted Japan permission to use Thailand as a base of operations for the continuing 'E' (i) invasion of Malaya.
-Within hours if the armistice’s implementation, squadrons of Japanese aircraft arrived on Songkla airfield from Indo-China, making it possible for them to carry out longer-range attacks on strategic bases in Malaya and Singapore.
+Within hours of the armistice’s implementation, squadrons of Japanese aircraft arrived on Songkla airfield from Indo-China, making it possible for them to carry out longer-range attacks on strategic bases in Malaya and Singapore.

 On 14 December, Phibun signed a secret agreement with the Japanese committing Thai troops to the Malayan and Burmese campaigns.
 An alliance between Thailand and Japan was formally signed on 21 December, and on 25 January 1942, Thailand declared war on the USA and UK.
-In response, all Thai assets in the USAs were frozen by the federal government.
+In response, all Thai assets in the USA were frozen by the federal government.
 While the Thai ambassador in London delivered the declaration of war to the British administration, Seni Pramoj, Thai ambassador in Washington, DC, refused to do so, instead embarking on the creation of the Free Thai Movement.